codahale/veil/docs/design.md

 One of the two main goals of the `veil.mres` is confidentiality in the multi-user setting (see [Multi-User Confidentiality](#multi-user-confidentiality)), or the inability of an adversary `A` to learn information about plaintexts.
-As `veil.mres` is a multi-receiver scheme, we adopt Bellare et al.'s adaptation of the multi-user setting, in which `A` may compromise a subset of receivers [[BBKS]](#bbks07).
+As `veil.mres` is a multi-receiver scheme, we adopt Bellare et al.'s adaptation of the multi-user setting, in which `A` may compromise any subset of receivers [[BBKS]](#bbks07).

 #### Outsider Confidentiality Of Messages